Angat Dam: Super Typhoon Emma (Welming)

-Emma hit Central Luzon in 1967, passing through the Angat Hydro-Electric Project and Dam of the National Power Corporation (NPC or Napocor) in Norzagaray, Bulacan.
-The heavy downpour caused the water in the Angat Dam reservoir to rise perilously to a danger height of 212 meters above sea level.
+Emma hit Central Luzon in 1967, passing through the Angat Hydro-Electric Project and Dam of the National Power Corporation (NPC or Napocor) in Norzagaray.
+The heavy downpour caused the water in the dam reservoir to rise perilously to a danger height of 212 meters above sea level.
 Napocor opened the spillway gates to prevent an overflow of water from the dam.

 The Engineering Construction, Inc. (ECI), which had been doing construction work also in Norzagaray, suffered losses to its equipment and properties when the extraordinary large volume of water rushed out of the spillway gates and hit ECI's installations and construction works.
-National Power Corporation vs. Court of Appeals (G.R.
-No. L-47379, May 16, 1988).

 Super Typhoon Rita (Kading)

-At about 2100 hours on October 26, 1978, during the height of the typhoon "KADING", NAPOCOR opened simultaneously all the three floodgates of the Angat Dam.
-NPC started to open the three floodgates simultaneously from 1 meter to 8 meters at 0100 hours of October 27, 1978, until all floodgates were opened to the maximum of 14 to 14.5 meters by 0600 hours of the same day.
-These acts of NPC resulted in the inundation of several towns in Bulacan near Angat Dam.
-Hardest-hit was Norzagaray, Bulacan.
-About 100 Garayenos died and million of pesos worth of properties (houses, farms, plants, working animals) were destroyed.
+At about 2100 hours on October 26, 1978, during the height of typhoon "Kading", NAPOCOR simultaneously opened all three floodgates of the Angat Dam.
+The NPC started to open the floodgates from 1 meter to 8 meters at 0100 hours of October 27, 1978, until all floodgates were opened to the maximum of 14 to 14.5 meters by 0600 hours of the same day.
+This resulted in the inundation of several towns in Bulacan near the dam; the hardest-hit was Norzagaray, where about 100 residents died and million of pesos worth of properties were destroyed.

 Eleven civil suits were filed against the electric corporation in the Regional Trial Court of Malolos.
-NPC countered that there was very little opening of the spillways, ranging from 1 meter to 2 meters, but from midnight or from the first hours of October 27, 1978, the opening of all the three spillways started at 5 meters and swiftly went as far up as 14 meters.
+The NPC countered that there was very little opening of the spillways, ranging from 1 meter to 2 meters, but from midnight or from the first hours of October 27, 1978, the opening of all the three spillways started at 5 meters and swiftly went as far up as 14 meters.
 The court noted that had the opening of all the three spillways been made earlier and gradually, there would have been no need to open the same suddenly: "What made the situation worse was that the opening of the spillways was made at the unholy hours when residents were asleep.
 The plaintiffs all testified that they were never given any warning that the spillways would be opened to that extent."